alexfernandez/alexfernandez.github.io/2023/contradiction-logic-mathematics.md

 it is possible to break up a sphere into a finite number of pieces, then reassemble them into **two identical spheres**, therefore doubling the volume.
+The pieces are not stretched; just moved around and rotated.

 ![The miracle of the multiplying spheres.
 Source: [bdesham and Sean Kelly](https://en.wikipedia.org/wiki/File:Banach-Tarski_Paradox.svg).](pics/contradiction-banach-tarski.svg "A solid sphere is broken into a finite number of pieces, then reassembled into two identical spheres.")

+Note that the pieces are not finite; each one has an infinite number of points, so they are not "pieces" in the sense that we usually use: you cannot just take your axe, chop up a sphere and reassemble the pieces into two identical spheres.

 Is this possible only with three-dimensional bodies?
 In fact [von Neumann](https://en.wikipedia.org/wiki/John_von_Neumann)